Forensic Emergency Medicine Niche

 - Medical advisor for local law enforcement and public health agencies

 - Local and national speaking engagements

 Splitting time between departments

-Most clinicians interested in emergency forensics will develop this niche within their own EDs and will not split time.
-Some physicians may be double board certified in another specialty or perhaps have a second career, such as police officer, etc., and then will split time between departments.
-Others may consider working in an ED and a CAC or Sexual Assault Response Center.
+Most clinicians interested in clinical forensic medicine will develop protocols, services, and/or programs within their own EDs and will not split time.
+Some physicians may be double-board-certified in another specialty or perhaps have a second career (e.g., police surgeon, medical expert witness) and then will split time between departments.
+Others may consider working in an ED at a sexual-assault-designated hospital and a CAC, sexual assault response center, or family justice center.
 The key is to avoid “double-booking” and difficult transitions, such as going from an overnight ED shift directly into a day shift working at a CAC.
 This will need to be carefully negotiated in your initial contract.
 You will also need to negotiate vacations and holidays.
-Finally, don’t forget to negotiate your involvement in activities such as departmental meetings, hospital committees, etc. Ideally, you would have fewer hospital commitments to accommodate your forensic involvement.
+Finally, don’t forget to negotiate your involvement in activities such as departmental meetings, hospital committees, etc. Ideally, you would have fewer hospital commitments to accommodate your forensics involvement.

 Academic vs. community positions

 Those interested in teaching and/or research often gravitate toward academia or community-based academic positions.
 However, those with an interest in pediatric forensics may find academic positions challenging, as large centers often separate their adult and pediatric patients into separate emergency departments.
 Another consideration is whether the hospital is a designated center for sexual assault forensic examination (SAFE).
 It is not uncommon for an entire county to bring all sexual assault cases to one designated hospital.
 Finally, one should consider the department’s current involvement in forensic emergency medicine and their openness to hiring someone (you) to specialize in this subspecialty.

 IN-DEPTH SPECIALTY INFORMATION